 The chemistry results for the study are presented by the EC categories and by analytical laboratory (Table 2).
 Combined chemistry results per station are listed in Table 4.
 The biology results are presented by laboratory and test type (Table 3).

-3.1 Pesticides – SGS Lab
+3.1 Pesticides – SGS AXYS Lab

 Analysis was performed on all samples for 76 pesticide compounds; 42 of which were detected at 1 or more stations, in at least 1 sample type (SPMD, POCIS, or grab samples).
 Forty-one of the 42 compounds detected were found using a combination of SPMD and grab samples.
 Thirty-one compounds were detected at all stations (N = 4).
 Detections for 18 compounds were qualified due to lab or field blank detections.